enrigle/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting-and-Cleaning-Data-Course-Project
 ========================================

-The instructions of these projects are in the R file.
+The instructions of these projects are in CodeBook.md.